 - Some individuals have been seen with bite marks that resemble those of other white sharks.
-It was suggested that the bite marks were of warning-bites or one individual showed dominance to another, when one white shark closely approached another.
+It was suggested that the bite marks were of warning bites or one individual showed dominance over another when one white shark closely approached another.

 When Do Great White Sharks Sleep